The In Pari Delicto Defense to Bankruptcy and Other Claims Against Directors, Officers and Third Parties

-- What are the trends in asset recovery litigation in which the in pari delicto defense may apply, and what are the common theories of liability?
+- What are the trends in asset recovery litigation in which the in pari delicto defense may apply, and what are the conventional theories of liability?

-- Is the in pari delicto defense a difficult obstacle to filing suit against professionals and professional firms who represented the distressed or insolvent company?
+- Is the in pari delicto defense a problematic obstacle to filing suit against professionals and professional firms who represented the distressed or insolvent company?

-- What are some of the best arguments for and against application of the defense?
+- What are some of the best arguments for and against the application of the defense?

-- What are the most recent developments in case law, including those in the ongoing Madoff trustee litigation?
+- What are the most recent developments in case law?

 Jon Maxwell Beatty